dragos-tudor/backend-security/README.md

 ### Processes
 - there are 2 different authentication processes: local and remote.
 - *local authenticaiton process* (cookie/bearer token):
-  - each request [when use authentication middlware] goes through *authentication func* [eg. *AuthenticateCookie*].
+  - each request [when use authentication middlware] goes to *authentication func* [eg. *AuthenticateCookie*].
 Based on authorization result the middleware set *HttpContext.User* prop.
-  - then each request [when use authentication middlware] goes through *authorization func* [eg. *Authorize*].
+  - then each request [when use authentication middlware] goes to *authorization func* [eg. *Authorize*].
 Based on authorization policies result is decided if the request is allowed, unauthenticated/challenged or unauthorized/forbidden.
   - signin/signout funcs are used on specific endpoints/controller actions implememted by programmer.
 - *remote authentication process* (oauth):
   - when called the *challenge endpoint* [registered with eg. MapFacebook] build and send authoriztion request to authorization server.